-The thing is, getting distracted with all these notifications prevents us from being productive.
+The thing is, getting distracted by all these notifications prevents us from being productive.

 And it is harder to focus on what we are doing at a given moment.

-I understand that maybe you don’t want to miss any important message or email.
+I understand that maybe you don’t want to miss any important messages or emails.